 Frequently Asked Questions

 Housesitting is awesome in ANY country.
-That said, there are way more opportunities available in Australia, New Zealand, Canada, and throughout Europe (which also happen to be the most expensive for accommodation).
+That said, there are way more opportunities available in Australia, New Zealand, Canada, and throughout Europe (which also happens to be the most expensive for accommodation).
 While housesitting exists in lesser developed countries, it’s nowhere near as common.

 Yes, housesitting platforms are based on trust and reviews (hence the reason it’s hard to get started).
 Both house sitters and homeowners can see the profile and read reviews before accepting a sit.
 If you want, you can also call (or even meet in person) to make sure it’s a good fit.
 Not only that, but the housesitting sites also have all your information on file—ID, credit card info, and sometimes even background checks—to ensure nobody tries anything shady.
 That said, if you find housesitting jobs outside of the main platforms (like on Craigslist, for example), there is more risk involved.